Eritrea Travel Advice

 Threat level: Medium - High

 The current terror threat level in Eritrea is low, but be aware a number of terrorist incidents have been reported along the border with Ethiopia.
+The border crossings with Ethiopia is currently closed.
 Tensions between Eritrea and Ethiopia are high and it is advised not to travel within 25km of these border areas.
 Eritrea’s border with Sudan is also a high risk area and you should avoid travel if possible.
 There is also a high risk of land mines and other unexploded ordinance in both these areas.

 Recent Security Risk Events